-After discovery has been run within the environment (recommended 30 days minimum), detailed application dependency information has been collected.
-Information collected includes service names and communication details.
-Affinities are then calculated based on client communication to a particular service listening on a TCP or UDP port and server process.
+After discovery has been run within your environment (we recommend a 30-day minimum time period), the detailed application dependency information that has been collected should now be ready to use with Affinity Groups.
+Collected information includes service names and communication details, and affinities are then calculated based on client communication to a particular service listening on a TCP or UDP port and server process.
 Users define services critical to their use case then affinity groups are processed.
 The result is a visualized grouping of communication patterns.

 Using Affinity Groups – How-To